 Children's Nutrition Image

-There is absolutely no substitute for the quality of life enhancements that come with healthy vision.
+Of course, at Rebuild Your Vision, we are most concerned with how nutrition improves and preserves vision.
+After all, there is absolutely no substitute for the quality of life enhancements that come with healthy vision.
 We’re going to discuss the nutrients required for that strong foundation.

 Age-related macular degeneration, or AMD, is a condition that causes the general failure of vision over time.
 And, it’s one that research shows can be significantly affected by proper nutrition.
 This is especially true for those who eat a Mediterranean diet.
 Recent research has proven the importance of the nutrients found in the diets of Mediterranean people.
 By copying these diets, we can also prevent AMD.